julioaugusto/ScrumValuesAndRolesCardGame/V3_SG2020/V3_SG2020_content_EN.md

 ### Commitment

-Card 18 = "Willing to create realistic goals and stick to them."
+Card 18 = "Willing to create realistic goals and stick to them as a team."

 Card 19 = "Be present on the meetings."

 ### Focus

-Card 20 = "Have a clear role and clear goals within that role."
+Card 20 = "Have a clear accountability within the Scrum Team and clear goals within that accountability."

-Card 21 = "Few things at a time."
+Card 21 = "Few things at a time.
+One Product Goal, one Sprint Goal."

 ### Openness